• Skip to primary navigation

 Rear-end collision involvement is consistently higher for fatal work zone crashes than for fatal non-work zone crashes.
 The overrepresentation is most apparent on rural roadways.
 (Source: NHTSA FARS)

 Driver distraction contributes to fatal work zone crashes more often than to fatal non-work zone crashes.
-The overrepresentation is particularly evident on urban interstates and on all roadway types in rural areas.
+The overrepresentation is particularly evident on urban interstates, rural interstates, and rural collectors and local roads.
 (Source: NHTSA FARS)

 Commercial motor vehicles (large trucks with a gross vehicle weight rating of more than 10,000 lbs and buses) are highly overrepresented in fatal work zone crashes as compared to fatal non-work zone crashes.
 In fact, commercial motor vehicles are involved in over 50 percent of fatal work zone crashes that occur on rural interstates.
 (Source: NHTSA FARS)